The Essential Vaccines Your Cat Absolutely Needs

 This step doesn't last long.
 Two days at most.

 The furious form is characteristic of the second phase of the disease.
 Aggressiveness is exacerbated.
 The cat threatens and attacks on any occasion other animals, humans and even unanimated objects.
 This behavior is not present in the dumb form or paralytic form of rabies.
 In this latter case, the cat develops directly the paralytic form.

 The third phase is the paralytic and final phase.
 Paralysis progresses from the throat and the masseter muscles throughout the body to the legs and causes the death of the cat.
 During this phase, the cat is still contagious even though it is not aggressive.
 It may still bite or leave some infected saliva on an open wound.

 Treatment and prevention

 There is no treatment recommended for rabid cats.

 The only protection for cats is preventive vaccination.
 Rabies vaccines are very effective.

 Primary vaccination consists of a single shot from 12 weeks of age.
 Revaccination program should comply with local regulations.
 It is usually every 1 or 3 years.

 If a non-vaccinated cat has been bitten by a rabid or an unknown animal, it is suspected to be rabid.
 Therefore, it should be euthanized or placed under strict isolation for a period of 6 months and then vaccinated against the rabies virus.

 When a human is bitten by an animal, it should be assumed that the animal is rabid.
-And the person should be vaccinated and treated with rabies antibodies (immunoglobulins), as recommended by the World Health Organization.
+And the person should be vaccinated and treated with rabies antibodies (immunoglobulins), according to the World Health Organization recommendations.